lucywyman/blog/source/content/oscon-2017.rst

 lucky to know juuust enough background knowledge to be able to keep up. `The TPM`_ is a small chip that's used to securely generate, store, and limit use of cryptographic keys.
-James talk was about using the TPM to store secrets, specifically VPN keys and potentially RSA keys.
+James talk was about using the TPM to store cloud machine's secrets, specifically VPN keys and potentially RSA keys.
 There are a number of stumbling blocks towards this goal, not the least of which is a radical difference in how the TPM 1.2 and TPM 2.0 work (which makes backwards compatibility